Tim Clark (comedian): TV & Radio

 Alongside Danny Kelly, Clark co-hosted a sports phone-in show on Channel 4 called Under the Moon.
 Starting on 12 Feb 1997, it was aired in the early hours of the morning.
-Clark only lasted about 10 episodes into its two-season run.
-In an interview Kelly would claim that "it didn't help that he wouldn't rehearse and he was having trouble with his contact lenses so couldn't read the autocue."

 When the BBC tried to revive the show Give Us a Clue (originally on rival network ITV), Clark was called on to host the show.
 The format of the show basically followed the games of charades with one member of the team miming in order to convey to the rest of the team a popular phrase, book, TV or film.
 If their team was unable to guess it was passed over to the other team who could steal the points.
 The teams were captained by Christopher Blake and Julie Peasgood.
 It was broadcast in the afternoon it ran from 10 November until 19 December 1997 before being axed.

 He has probably gained the most national recognition from his television advert for the airline Virgin Atlantic.
 Appearing alongside actor Paul Blackthorne, Clark played the role of the Grim Reaper.
 Despite a costume and make-up which took several hours to applying, he was still recognised on the streets.

 As well as TV, there have been a couple of short film roles.
 Clark starred alongside Nina Pasale in Graeme Cole's Pilot for a 22nd Century Sitcom.
 Clark plays a scientist whose wife has stopped doing the house work fearing an impending nuclear war.
 He also had a brief appearance in the 2006 short film "The Bed Guy" in the guise of Santa.

 Clark has also made guest appearances on radio including six times on BBC Radio 5 Live's "Fighting Talk".
+He was also a regular guest on the show “Tragedy Plus Time” on Talkradio which was hosted by Bob Mills (comedian).